 Description

-In August 2022, Hester Street (HST) began a partnership with the office of Brooklyn Borough President Antonio Reynoso, along with the Regional Plan Association and the New York Academy of Medicine, to produce a long-term, boroughwide plan aimed at guiding land use decisions and address public health and housing needs in the borough of Brooklyn.
-HST conducted research on zoning policy and developed a survey that built upon the 2022 Existing Conditions Report.
-Our team solicited feedback from residents at Borough Board and town hall meetings to gather input from the community on their ideas for land use, access to community services, housing, healthcare, employment opportunities and other key issues.
-We also produced a toolkit for community-based organizations (CBOs) to conduct their own public engagement.
+Beginning in Spring 2022, the Office of Brooklyn Borough President Antonio Reynoso, in partnership with the Regional Plan Association and the New York Academy of Medicine, kicked off a planning process to produce a long-term, boroughwide plan aimed at guiding land use decisions and addressing public health and housing needs in the Borough of Brooklyn.
+In Fall 2022, the Office of Brooklyn Borough President Reynoso contracted with Hester Street (HST) as the comprehensive plan outreach and community engagement partner.
+HST developed a survey that built upon the Office of Brooklyn Borough President Reynoso’s 2022 Existing Conditions Report.
+Our team solicited feedback during focus group conversations with key stakeholders working across the borough and from residents at a town hall meeting to gather their ideas for land use, access to community services, housing, healthcare, employment opportunities and other key issues.
+We also produced an engagement guide for community-based organizations (CBOs) to conduct their own public engagement.

-In collaboration with the Borough President’s Office, we produced the Brooklyn Comprehensive Plan Visual Brief which offers recommendations for improving public health outcomes in response to community feedback.
-Based on feedback from residents, top priorities include increasing and supporting CBOs that focus on reducing health disparities, reducing exposure to hazardous environmental conditions, and increasing access to quality affordable health care and preventative services, among others.
+In collaboration with the Office of Brooklyn Borough President Reynoso, we produced a visual brief that summarizes recommendations for improving public health outcomes in response to community feedback.
+Based on feedback from residents, top priorities included increasing and supporting CBOs that focus on reducing health disparities, reducing exposure to hazardous environmental conditions, and increasing access to quality affordable health care and preventative services, among others.